NoticeVengus/EasyBootstrapTable/README.md

 ## EasyBootstrapTable

-BoostrapTable is a fantastic way to build a customized table while using Boostrap.
+[BoostrapTable](http://bootstrap-table.wenzhixin.net.cn) is a fantastic way to build a customized table while using Boostrap.
+But it also

 You can use the [editor on GitHub](https://github.com/yeye0922/EasyBootstrapTable/edit/master/README.md) to maintain and preview the content for your website in Markdown files.